CarbonLDP/carbonldp-js-sdk/doc/README.md

 upload( data:Buffer ):Promise<[ Carbon.Pointer.Class, Carbon.HTTP.Response.Class ]>
 ```

-Upload a File to the server as a child of the current container.
+Upload a File to the server as a child of the current document.
 This signature only works with Node.js.

 *Parameters*